joel8800/AdventOfCode/README.md

 # Advent of Code Solutions

 Solutions for Advent of Code organized by year and language.
-Starting with C#
+Starting with C#.

+### C#
+Each year has it's own Visual Studio solution files (.slnx), with each day being it's own project.

 ## Structure
 - cs – C# (.NET)